Mission Bay Parks | Case Study

 - Technical support and maintenance advice by our management and engineering staff to property managers and their agents on open spaces areas between residential buildings.

-- In 2011 alone, MJMMG participated in 17 community meetings were held with key stakeholders to address local needs.
+- MJMMG participates in ongoing community meetings with key stakeholders to address local needs.

 - Developed a wide variety of programming for the neighborhood while taking into consideration major events occurring at AT&T Park.
-A sampling of events produced at the parks include Kite Day for Kids, Howl-O-Ween for dogs and their owners, a neighborhood basketball tournament and jazz concerts.
+A sampling of events produced at the parks include movie nights, Easter Egg Hunt, Halloween events, a neighborhood basketball tournament and jazz concerts.

-- Since the park system opened in 2004, more than 200 private events have been permitted at the park and at Mission Creek Park Pavilion.
-These private events generate revenue that offsets some operational costs and currently funds 9 free public events annually.
+- Mission Bay Parks holds more than 500 events annually.
+These private events generate revenue that offsets some operational costs and currently funds nearly a dozen free public events annually.

 - Established a 100 percent green waste and recycling program: compositing food, all landscape and living plant materials, and paper.
 Wood and metals are reused or recycled.
 All special events must comply with established recycling programs.